DDS: Decoupled Dynamic Scene-Graph Generation Network

-Modern works \cite{kim2021hotr,tamura2021qpic, chen2021reformulating,zou2021end, kim2022mstr, zhang2021mining, liao2022gen, iftekhar2022look, park2022consistency,zhou2022human, qu2022distillation} in SSG generation focus on utilizing a one-stage Transformer based architecture to deal with the aforementioned issues.
-These approaches mainly focus on human-object interaction (HOI) detection.
-HOI detection is a subtask of SSG generation where the relationships among objects are limited to interaction verb \cite{ji2021detecting}, such as hold, work, talk.
-These methods employ one-stage Transformer based encoder-decoder architectures following the architecture from DETR\cite{carion2020end}.
+Modern works in SSG generation focus on utilizing a one-stage Transformer based architecture to deal with the aforementioned issues.
 These architectures rely on set-based predictions to generate SSG.
 Among these works, Qpic\cite{tamura2021qpic} uses a single encoder-decoder model while CDN\cite{zhang2021mining} extends Qpic by using sequential decoding of objects and relationships.
 Additionally, MSTR\cite{kim2022mstr} enables the use of multi-scale feature maps to these networks.
 Another concurrent work, SSRT\cite{iftekhar2022look} refines the overall architecture with spatial and semantic support features.
 Moreover, a recent line of research heavily exploits the usage of very large-scale semantic knowledge engines (e.g. CLIP\cite{radford2021learning})\cite{qu2022distillation, iftekhar2022look, liao2022gen}.
-Also, few works propose to utilize different types of post-processing steps \cite{qu2022distillation} for the task.
 Apart from the obvious limitation of these works being unable to utilize temporal dependencies, they perform poorly while detecting unseen triplets.
 With the decoupled multi-branch design, we significantly differ from these works by using separate sets of queries for relationship and object detection.